Back to core workflows Fix dependency resolution Tune package metadata Jump to monorepo patterns

 Common Mistakes

-Missing private: true at root Accidental publication of monorepo scaffold Add "private": true immediately
+Missing private: true at root Accidental publication of the monorepo scaffold Add "private": true immediately